A Rubber Band Christmas

 A Rubber Band Christmas is a 1996 instrumental Christmas novelty album featuring traditional and popular Christmas songs played entirely on rubber bands, staplers and other office equipment.
-The album is noted for its comic effects and has been described as one of the "weirdest" and most novel releases of its type.by whom?
+The album is noted for its comic effects and has been described as one of the "weirdest" and most novel releases of its type.

 Description

 The album came about when two artists, Jeff St. Pierre and Philip Antoniades, found themselves bored one evening at the office and began creating Christmas music out of rubber bands, staplers, tape and other office supplies to hand.
 After entertaining themselves through the night with this diversion, they forwarded the results as a "seasonal thank you" to friends and associates.
 The recording was sufficiently well received that Artist Development Associates of Framingham, Massachusetts, decided to release it as a CD, under the title A Rubber Band Christmas, with St. Pierre and Antoniades going by the name "The Rubberband Band".
 The CD was re-released on October 24, 2000.

 The album's fourteen tracks typically feature a rubber band twanging out the melody, while a ruler struck at different lengths adds a bass accompaniment.
 Rhythm is sometimes supplied through the use of "quickly-yanked frosty tape".
 The tracks featured are a selection of traditional and popular Christmas carols and ballads, with the word "rubber" substituted at some point in the title, yielding names such as "Rubber Bells" (for Jingle Bells), "Rudolph the Rubber-nosed Reindeer" (Rudolph the Red-Nosed Reindeer) and "Feliz Rubberdad" (Feliz Navidad), etc.